apache/bifromq/README.md

 ```

 Substitute `<MEM_LIMIT>` and `<MEM_LIMIT_IN_BYTES>` with the actual memory allocation for the Docker process, for
 example, `2G` for `<MEM_LIMIT>` and `2147483648` for `<MEM_LIMIT_IN_BYTES>`.
-If not specified, BifroMQ defaults to using
+If not specified, Apache BifroMQ defaults to using
 the hosting server's physical memory for determining JVM parameters.
 This can result in the Docker process being
 terminated by the host's Out-of-Memory (OOM) Killer.
 Refer to [here](https://bifromq.apache.org/docs/installation/docker/)
 for more information.

-You can build a BifroMQ cluster using Docker Compose on a single host for development and testing.
+You can build a Apache BifroMQ cluster using Docker Compose on a single host for development and testing.
 Suppose you want to create a cluster with three nodes: node1,
 node2, and node3.
 The directory structure should be as follows:
 ```
 |- docker-compose.yml